(For a quick update on recent posts and other blog news, see here.)

 Lastly, there’s the issue of knocking out or killing someone.
 When a character drops to 0 HP, they’re knocked out for three of their would-be turns before they succumb to their wounds and die.
 At this point, they will either drop a chest containing items; a crystal, which heals you; or another crystal which carries one of that character’s skills for you to absorb into one of your characters like a fucking incubus.
 The trouble here is that once the killing starts, there often aren’t three turns left in the battle, so you can’t sit around robbing the dead of their stuff and brain cells like you might like.
 Despite Agrias and Gaffgarian’s discussion in the prologue, deaths seem to have no impact on the outcome of the fight or the plot at-large, save that if Ramza succumbs to his wounds, it’s game over.
 If you lose any other party member, you might still get a chest or crystal, but you also permanently lose the party member, which will probably convince you to reload your save instead.
 Luckily (I suppose, depending on their role in the story), Guest party members like Jerkface can’t permanently die, and their loss on the battlefield is basically just a minor setback.
-Unfortunately, unconscious Guests block the square that they collapse in, which could cause a few tactical problems if you’re unlucky!
+Unconscious Guests do block the square that they collapse in though, which could cause a few tactical problems if you’re unlucky!

 As for Battle 02 itself, I was in charge and I tried to fight around the channel in the middle of the village, knowing that it would cost me a height advantage to try to fight from the bottom of the map.
 I needn’t have worried, since height advantage doesn’t count for much at this early stage in the game, and somehow the entire battle ended up a scrum in the channel rather than around it, except for my initial attack on a rooftop at the outset of the battle (pictured).